 Division 1 — Rateable property

-72. What shall be rateable property
+72. Meaning of “rateable property” or “rateable land”

 All land shall be rateable property within the meaning of this Act save as hereinafter excepted, that is to say —

 (1) Land, from time to time, declared by the Minister exempt from rating on the ground that it by its situation, configuration, or other physical causes is excluded from deriving any direct or indirect benefit from any works existing or proposed to be constructed in the district.